Living naturally

 Arriving

-Entering the inner courtyard, one is dominated by one feeling in particular: one has finally arrived.
-Wood as a building material is not only extremely versatile, flexible and robust: it has accompanied mankind from the dawn of time.
-Wood creates an intense feeling of wellbeing, an often neglected emotional connection in urban planning.
-The warmth that the object with its ten units radiates is ubiquitous.
-Floor-to-ceiling windows, two roof terraces and untreated softwood harmonise with the inner courtyard as if the building had been here forever.
-A striking factor: the living rooms all face south and most have windows around a corner.
-This means that the rooms are flooded with daylight, and passive heat production is guaranteed in winter.
+Entering the inner courtyard, one feeling in particular dominates: one has finally arrived.
+Wood as a building material is not only extremely versatile, flexible and robust: it has accompanied mankind since time immemorial.
+Wood creates a deep sense of wellbeing, an often neglected emotional connection in urban planning.
+People want to live, not just live.
+And so the warmth that radiates from the property with its ten residential units is omnipresent.
+Floor-to-ceiling windows, two roof terraces and untreated softwood harmonise with the inner courtyard as if the building has always been there.
+A striking factor: the living rooms all face south and most have windows extend around a corner.
+This floods the rooms with daylight and guarantees passive heat gain in winter.

 Florian Holzherr_11